Michaela Gill (Registered MBACP, Dip Therapeutic Counselling)

 How to get started with Counselling

-To take the next step, please email me.
-I will reply to your email as soon as possible, but within 2 working days.
+To take the next step, please contact me.
+I will reply to you as soon as possible, but within 2 working days.

 Following this initial contact, we can then arrange a consultation, which is free of charge.
-This usually lasts for half an hour & can be done either face to face or over the telephone, if you prefer.
+This usually lasts for half an hour and can be done either face to face or over the telephone, if you prefer.

-The consultation is friendly & informal, but we will discuss your needs & what you want to get out of the counselling process.
-Following our discussion, if we both feel that counselling is the best option for you & you are happy to go ahead, we can arrange your next appointment.
+The consultation is friendly and informal, but we will discuss your needs and what you want to get out of the counselling process.
+Following our discussion, if we both feel that counselling is the best option for you and you are happy to go ahead, we can arrange your next appointment.

 Training, qualifications & experience